carlrafting/vanillapod/readme.md

 Notice that we are doing alot of things repeatedly: creating elements, adding classes and attributes, creating text nodes, attaching child elements etc...
 The benefit is we are grouping things together by task.

-CEVJS goal is to go through each of these steps for you.
+The goal is to go through each of these steps for you.
 You just have to write regular old Vanilla JavaScript.
 It might look something like this:

 ```javascript